 This post is in partnership with Quikrete.
 All opinions are my own.

-This year’s International Builders’ Show was, as always, a continuing education in products and materials.
+The annual International Builders’ Show always provides me with a continuing education in products and materials.

 I certainly found this to be the case at the Quikrete booth where they were showcasing concrete stains.
 I learned, for example, that there are different types of stains - translucent, penetrating and etching – that produce a variety of effects from warm, multi-layered looks to surfaces resembling exotic marble.
 Some versions excel at covering blemishes and defects while others actually react with the concrete producing rich tones and unique shading.

 Perhaps the most desirable quality of concrete stains is that they penetrate into the surface itself leaving nothing to chip, flake or wear off.
 This type of decorative treatment has become so popular that some homeowners are actually taking up floor coverings and staining the concrete underneath.

 Application is simple and fast.
 To get the full picture, take a look at the video.

 Have your project done by a local, qualified professional.

 Not everyone is in a position to do a project themselves.
 That's why I've partnered with HomeAdvisor.com to provide you with free quotes from qualified local professionals.

 A step-by-step video demonstration showing removal and replacement of a central air conditioning system.
 Includes advantages of new, state-of the-art AC systems.

 I try out a new tool designed and engineered to do one task exceptionally well -- demolition.